 Deliver Alongside A Status Meeting

-It’s common that status reports are issued at the same time as a status report meeting.
-It serves as a general agenda and leave behind item for others.
-This is not required, but it certainly provides a great opportunity for the team and/or client to discuss the project and uplevel any risks, challenges or concerns.
+While not required, a status meeting offers a great opportunity for the team and/or client to discuss the project and uplevel any risks, challenges or concerns.
 Re-issue the status report if changes have been made during the status meeting.

 Effective Ways To Send A Status Report

-Slack, email, basecamp, Teamweek, etc. Choose a method and stick to it.
-I would try and encourage you to avoid from sending in multiple mediums so that you create less work for yourself and ensure the audience knows how and when it will be delivered and 2) reduce the time it takes you to prepare the report.
+Slack, email, Basecamp, Asana—choose a method and stick to it.
+I would encourage you to avoid sending across multiple media to: 1) ensure the audience knows how and when it will be delivered and 2) reduce the time it takes you to prepare the report.

-The last piece of advice I have is to ask your audience for feedback on the content and format.
-Since this is a document for them.
-You want to ensure it’s as effective as possible at meeting their needs.
+The last piece of advice is to ask your audience for feedback on the content and format.
+Since this is a document for them, you want to ensure it’s as effective as possible at meeting their needs.

-Check-in occasionally to see if there’s anything you can cut, include or improve to make your status reports serve your team and clients better.
+Check in occasionally to see if there’s anything you can cut, include, or augment in your project status reports to better serve your team members and clients.

 Project Status Report Best Practices

-Okay, now that we know what it is, and what it includes, and how to make one – here’s some general do’s and don’ts to help guide you along.
-Here is my best advice for crafting a status report for the ages:
+Now that we know what a project status report is, what it includes, and how to make one, here are some do’s and don’ts to help guide you through the process.

 Accommodate different learning styles

-Remember: Not everyone can read a whole text document and have it stick.
-Include text, jot notes, visuals, and links in your status report to highlight important areas.
-Additionally, schedule some client facetime with each report.
-Talking it out and asking questions on-the-fly will make more of an impact for your client.
+Remember: Not everyone can read a text-based document and have the messaging stick.
+Include visuals, like Gantt charts and graphs, and external links in your status report to highlight important topics.

 Keep Things Simple, Stupid!
 (KISS)